 Working memory has been implicated as a core cognitive construct that predicts how well people perform on many tasks that require higher-order cognition.
 For example, measures of working memory predict performance on tests of real-world abilities such as reading comprehension (Daneman & Carpenter, 1980; McVay & Kane, 2012), following classroom directions (Engle, Carullo, & Collins, 1991), learning a computer language (Kyllonen & Stephens, 1990; Shute, 1991), multitasking (e.g., performing four tasks simultaneously; Bühner, König, Pick, & Krumm, 2006; Hambrick, Oswald, Darowski, Rench, & Brou, 2010), and solving novel problems (Conway, Cowan, Bunting, Therriault, & Minkoff, 2002; Engle, Tuholski, Laughlin, & Conway, 1999; Kane et al., 2004; Martinez & Colom, 2009).
-That is, people with a greater working memory capacity (WMC) exhibit an advantage over people with lesser WMC in many aspects of cognition.
+People with a greater working memory capacity (WMC) exhibit an advantage over people with lesser WMC in many aspects of cognition.

 Individual differences research has and continues to serve an important role in building and testing the connections of the nomological net (the network of interrelationships among constructs; Cronbach & Meehl, 1955) around the construct of WMC.
 Instead of viewing individual variation as noise, as is done in traditional experimental work, individual difference researchers harness the information provided by this variation to reveal critical associations and boundaries of how constructs relate to one another (Cronbach, 1957).
 Underwood (1975) has proposed that individual differences can be used as a “crucible” for theory construction whereby predictions of nomothetic theories that are confirmed by individual difference studies are allowed to exist, but failed predictions condemn the theory.